HIV Clinic at Ward 86

 PrEP Clinic

 Pre-Exposure Prophylaxis (PrEP) is an HIV prevention tool for HIV-negative people.
+Individuals at risk of HIV infection can take a daily pill that can reduce HIV risk by more than 90%.

 The PrEP Clinic at Ward 86 helps people access PrEP through the following services: